AzzieDevelopment/tiger-talks/README.md

         * verify that Angular is installed using "ng --version"
         * create a "projects" directory workspace to work in
         * clone down [] from the GitHub repository
-        * cd into your Angular tiger-talks directory
+        * cd into your tiger-talks directory
         * use "ng serve" to start the application thru localhost:4200/
             * use "ng serve --open" to automaticlly open it in your default browser on http://localhost:4200/